johnthagen/sealed-typing-pep/README.rst

 One could imagine a generalization of the Python ``Enum`` [10]_ to support variants of different shapes.
-But given that the Python ``Enum`` is more or less normal classes, with some magic internals, this would be a much more invasive change.
+But given that the Python ``Enum`` is more or less a normal class, with some magic internals, this would be a much more invasive change.

 .. code-block:: python